 In her poem Moore remembers the day when, as young girl staying at Hollow Hill, her grandmother gives her a doll — the “most wonderful doll I’ve ever had… She could almost be a friend.”
 Her parents, hearing about this gift to just one of their children, thinks it isn’t fair to Honor’s brothers and sisters, and so while the child is still flush with excitement, full of plans to play with her new friend, the doll is suddenly taken away.

-I am the son of working class Italian immigrants, so I didn’t grow up in a world of mansions whose occupants are waited on like the characters in an episode of Downton Abbey.
-I also enjoyed a typical boyhood that did not include dolls, so I can’t share the thrill Ms. Moore feels at setting eyes on one with dark hair, wearing a white dotted swiss dress with red dots.
+I didn’t grow up in a world of mansions whose occupants are waited on like the characters in an episode of Downton Abbey.
+I also enjoyed a typical boyhood that did not include dolls, so I can’t share the thrill Moore feels at setting eyes on one with dark hair, wearing a Swiss dress with red dots.
 But I do understand her shock and grief when that doll is taken away.
 Moore’s loss did not happen by accident or bad luck, but was the result of a decision made by people who had more power than she had.
 This, I think, is the kind of loss we can all understand.

 The score is available from American Composers Alliance (www.composers.com).